python/steering-council/updates/2021-11-steering-council-update.md

   Using Descriptors](https://www.python.org/dev/peps/pep-0649/) & [PEP 563 --
   Postponed Evaluation of
   Annotations](https://www.python.org/dev/peps/pep-0563/).
 The SC decided it would tell the community that more information is needed.
+Barry will draft an email explaining the current situation and calling for help from static and dynamic typing users.
 - The SC reviewed the open issues in the public Steering Council
   repo: https://github.com/python/steering-council/issues.
 - The SC discussed SC promotion during the call for nomination